Read a Story, Share your Story

 Worst of all, during the difficult procedures Carlos had endured that day, we had promised him a ride in Daddy’s jeep for being such a good boy.
 We desperately wanted to keep that promise.
 But Dr. Joe told us we couldn’t go home.
 We couldn’t go pick up the girls and explain things to them.
 Carlos’s ride in the jeep would have to wait.
 We needed to go immediately to Yale New Haven Children’s hospital where he would be admitted.
 He needed blood transfusions and other medications to stabilize him immediately.
 He had to be prepped for surgery the next day.
 Then the doctor said we would probably be there for a week to 10 days.
 We were stunned.

-Today Carlos is 16 and is in high school.
-He competes in fencing, plays piano and enjoys life as a typical teenager. #grateful...
+Today Carlos is 21 and is in college.
+He is studying music and business, plays piano and enjoys life as a typical college student. #grateful...

 — Liz Salguero